maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 ### Using Content Range Header

-Using the `Range` HTTP header can help in removing the offset and length parameters and drift towards a standard approach for chunked read/write operations.
+Using the `Range` HTTP header can help in removing the offset and length parameters and drift towards a standard approach for partial read/write operations.

 Example usage,
 ```